 This is Takeo's capital.
-You can find the statue of the couple from whom Takeo got its name.
-Here's the story:
+To welcome you is the statue of the couple from whom Takeo got its name.
+This elderly couple

-During the French colonial rule in Cambodia, around the year 1863, an elderly couple who owned vast tracts of land donated some of it for the use of the planners so the place was called Takeo.
+around the year 1863 owned vast tracts of land and donated some of it for the use of the planners so the place was called Takeo.
 Ta is the address for an old person and Keo is a person's name.

 7. Phnom Da

 About 25 kilometers is the hill, Phnom Da, with its 11th century Angkorian temple dedicated to Shiva.
 Further down the hill is the pre-Angkorian Chenla temple ruin, Ashram Maha Rosei, constructed in the late 7th-early 8th century.

 8. Angkor Borei

 From Doun Kaev, the capital of Takeo, you can take the boat to the ancient city of Angkor Borei, the seat of the ancient Funan Empire.
 Watch the interesting video above of the boat trip to Angkor Borei.

 Angkor Borei is an area said to have been continuously inhabited for at least 2500 years as seen in some of the Neolithic artifacts taken from archaeological diggings in the area.
 These are displayed in a small museum there that also provides information on some of the diggings.

 43 kilometres from Down Kaev, Takeo's capital, on top of a small mountain, are the ruins of a Temple built in the 2nd century.
 The middle tower holds a lingam representing the Hindu god, Shiva.
 It will take you about 20 minutes to the summit and around $7.50 for a round trip on a motorbike.